4 Oct 2021 • BLOG - News

 ISPs will perceive any large increases in volume from one campaign to the next as “spikes“.
 These are viewed very suspiciously by the ISPs, since they mimic spammer behavior, and can lead to spam folder placement and blocks.

-Sending to inactive contacts who haven’t been targeted in a long time
+Sending to inactive or disengaged contacts who haven’t been targeted in a long time

 Some examples of this include “addresses which have not been emailed to since last holiday season” and “anyone who has not been sent an email in more than 3-6 months”.

-Sending to inactive contacts can lead to high hard bounce rates and spam trap hits if the addresses being contacted no longer exist.
+Sending to inactive or disengaged contacts can lead to high hard bounce rates and spam trap hits if the addresses being contacted no longer exist.
 Both of these can cause deliverability issues.

 We can also expect to see low user engagement (i.e. opens/clicks) as well as higher-than-normal user complaints and unsubscribes if someone hasn’t been contacted in such a long time that they “forgot” they signed up.
 These also lead to deliverability issues, particularly high complaints.

-It’s ok to reach back to your more inactive segments, but do so carefully.
+It’s ok to reach back to your more inactive or disengaged segments but do so carefully.
 It’s important to remember that you will make most of your money (and receive the highest engagement) from your active recipients.
 The only way to optimize your ROI on your active subscribers is by ensuring 100% of your email is going to the inbox.
-Sending to inactives can compromise this.
+Sending to inactive or disengaged contacts can compromise this.

-We recommend to keep the new “inactive” segment to no more than 10% of the daily volume you plan to send as a start.
+We recommend keeping the new “inactive/disengaged” segment to no more than 10% of the daily volume you plan to send as a start.
 If the test goes well, then you can try increasing it the next time you send.
 But do it slowly!

-If you see signs of any of the problems mentioned above, you can pause and re-assess if it’s still worth targeting inactives (knowing it will lead to poor inbox delivery for both inactives AND actives).
+If you see signs of any of the problems mentioned above, you can pause and re-assess if it’s still worth targeting inactive or disengaged contacts (knowing it will lead to poor inbox delivery for both inactives AND actives).

 Increasing the frequency of sending to the point where users are overwhelmed by “inbox noise”